Share →

-Like every good, card-carrying leftist, I know who Woody Guthrie is and what he stood for.
-I’m sure pretty much everyone in the U.S. has heard at least part of “This Land is Your Land.”
-They’ve mostly heard it in white-washed settings where it’s usually been severed from its political roots.
+Like every good, card-carrying leftist, I know about Woody Guthrie and what he stood for.
+Surely everyone in the U.S. has heard part of “This Land is Your Land,” at least in the white-washed setting where it’s severed from its political roots.

 I didn’t know about the additional verses to the song, though.
-I found them on Wikipedia.
-Here:
+They are on on Wikipedia:

 In the squares of the city, In the shadow of a steeple;